TI-Toolkit/tokens-wiki/tokens/augment(.md

 ## Optimization

-You may be tempted to use `augment(` to add one element to the end of a list:
+You may be tempted to use <tt>augment(</tt> to add one element to the end of a list:

 ```ti-basic
 :augment(L1,{X→L1